-Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires these postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees, which includes an annual appropriation by the General Assembly.
-The covered payroll surcharge for the year ended June 30, 2022 was 6.25 percent.
+Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires these postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees and retirees to the PEBA - Insurance Benefit.

+The SCRHITF is funded through participating employers that are mandated by State statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
+The covered payroll surcharge for the year ended June 30, 2023 was 6.25 percent.
 The South Carolina Retirement System (SCRS) collects the monthly surcharge for all participating employers and remits it directly to the SCRHITF.
-Other sources of funding for the SCRHITF include mandatory transfers of accumulated PEBA, Insurance Benefits' reserves and income generated from investments.
-However, due to the COVID-19 pandemic and the impact it has had on the PEBA-Insurances Benefits reserves, the General Assembly has indefinitely suspended the required transfer until further notice.
-Employer contributions also include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
+Other sources of funding for the SCRHITF also include the implicit subsidy, or agerelated subsidy inherent in the healthcare premiums structure.
 The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
 For purposes of GASB No. 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
+Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.
+However, due to COVID-19 pandemic and the impact it has had on the PEBA - Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
+The SCRHITF is also funded through investment income.
+For the years ended June

-For the years ended June 30, 2023 and 2022 the Commission remitted \$529,894 and \$513,506 respectively, to SCRS for SCRHITF surcharges.
+30, 2024 and 2023 the Commission remitted \$582,500 and \$529,894 respectively, to SCRS for SCRHITF surcharges.